bibleable/bibleable.com/README.md

 # bibleable.com
-bibleable.com

-An open-source bible verse photo editor.
+An open-source bible verse maker.

 Share the word of God, one verse at a time.

 ## Built with:
-Vue.js
+- Vue.js
-bible-api.com
+- bible-api.com
-Fabrics.js
+- Fabrics.js

 ### TODO